rokath/trice/docs/CommandLineExamples.md

 Log trice messages from -source and display them line by line.
 Default destination is current display.

 - `-c|config off|filename` Default filename is *trice.conf*.
 It is searched on top down places.
 Last config overloads previous settings.
 Command line flags overload config settings and "off" ignores *trice.conf* files.
-- `-lg|logfile off|filename` Default filename is `2006-01-02_1504-05_trice.log` with current time.
+- `-l|logfile off|filename` Default filename is `2006-01-02_1504-05_trice.log` with current time.
 To switch logging off set to "off".
 When -remote switch is active the default is "off", because the destination logs then.
 - `-ts off|UTCmicro` Default added timestamp is LOCmicro.
 Use this flag to change to UTC or to switch timestamps off.
 - `-f|format b|bare|w|wrap` Default format is bare.
 That means a basic trice message is 4 bytes: 2 bytes ID and 2 bytes value.
 It is faster on the target, but cyclic sync messages are reccommended (**TRICE_SYNC**).
 The wrap format contains bare and 4 bytes additional control information.
 This allowes automatic host syncing and additional protocols on the same channel.
 - `-k|key password [-show]` Decrypt encrypted trice messages if password is not "none".
 The switch -show displays the passphrase.